DunuraWitharama/smart-campus-api1/README.md

 ## Project Introduction

-This project is a RESTful API developed using Java (JAX-RS with Jersey) to manage a Smart Campus environment.
+This project is a RESTful API developed using Java (JAX-RS with Jersey) and an embedded Grizzly server to manage a Smart Campus environment.
 It provides functionality to manage Rooms, Sensors, and Sensor Readings such as temperature and motion data.

 The system simulates an IoT-based campus where sensors are deployed in rooms and continuously generate data.
+The API demonstrates key RESTful principles including resource modeling, validation, sub-resources, filtering, and robust error handling.

 ---